VAN GOGH INSPIRED CITY AT NIGHT ART PROJECT

 My last art project with my K/1 class was designed to use up my leftover paints and paper scraps.
 I’ve done City At Night Paper Collage with my Kinders before.

-Instead of a plain background, students painted swirls to imitate Van Gogh’s Starry Night painting.
+Instead of a plain background this time, students painted swirls to imitate Van Gogh’s Starry Night painting.
 I’ve seen other art teachers do similar projects and I loved the vibrancy of the whole piece.

-Creating the Painting
+Creating the Starry Swirls